PRESS RELEASE: Correctional Officers Assaulted by Inmate at Monroe Correctional Complex

 The Washington State Reformatory Unit (WSRU) is on restricted movement at this time while the incident is investigated by the Monroe Police Department and the Department of Corrections.
 All other units at the Monroe Correctional Complex remain on normal operations.

 WSRU is one of five facilities that are part of the Monroe Correctional Complex.
-The unit houses over 700 medium and minimum custody offenders.
-The total offender population at Monroe is about 2,500 offenders, making it the second-largest prison in the state.
+The unit houses over 700 medium and minimum custody inmates.
+The total inmate population at Monroe is about 2,500 inmates, making it the second-largest prison in the state.